x508/x508/README.md

 ## Hi there 👋
-I can't help much because I´m just starting 🙏, but I hope to be able to do it in a short time 💪😃
+I can't help much because I´m just starting 🙏, but I hope to be able to do it in a short time 💪😃 This repository is part of my Python learning journey.
+I'm new to programming and sharing my progress as I grow.
 <!--
 **x508/x508** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.